 Toronto Hydro is subject to the risk that it may be unable to maintain continuing and sustainable business operations, or recover from business interruption, in an effective manner.
 Toronto Hydro's operations are exposed to the effects of natural and other unexpected occurrences such as extreme storm and other weather conditions and natural disasters, as well as terrorism and pandemics.
+The Corporation has implemented various initiatives aimed at improving the system's resiliency to increasingly frequent extreme weather events caused by climate change.
+These initiatives include updating major equipment specifications, revising planning guidelines, investigating the load forecast impact, revising design practices, and enhancing maintenance programs.
+The Corporation has also implemented a Grid Emergency Management (GEM) program to prepare for and respond to major power outage events and has incorporated recommendations from the independent review panel of experts formed to review Toronto Hydro's response to the 2013 Ice Storm that affected Toronto.
 Although Toronto Hydro's facilities and operations are constructed, operated and maintained to withstand such occurrences, there can be no assurance that they will successfully do so in all circumstances.
 Any major damage to Toronto Hydro's facilities or interruption of Toronto Hydro's operations arising from these occurrences could result in lost revenues and repair costs that can be substantial.
 Although Toronto Hydro has insurance which it considers to be consistent with industry practice, if it sustained a large uninsured loss caused by natural or other unexpected occurrences, LDC may apply to the OEB for the recovery of the loss related to the electricity distribution system.
 There can be no assurance that the OEB would approve, in whole or in part, such an application.